 In 2019, the NBGC partnered with the Northbrook Historical Society and the Northbrook Park District to preserve and relocate heritage peonies to many parks throughout the Village.
 After watching the video produced by the Northbrook Park District about the Heritage Peony Project, scroll down to learn more about the project!

-In partnership with the Northbrook Historical Society & the Northbrook Park District, the NGC is working to preserve heritage peonies transplanted by Edward "Bud" Smith from the original Northbrook Gardens.
-His grandfather, William F. Christman Sr., managed the Northbrook Gardens from 1928 to 1945 on the former Sky Harbor Airport site.
+The Northbrook Garden Club partnered with the Historical Society & Park District to preserve heritage peonies from the original Northbrook Gardens.
+William F. Christman Sr. managed the gardens from 1928 to 1945 on the former Sky Harbor Airport site.
 After Northbrook Gardens closed due to the expansion of the airport, Mr. Christman moved many of the peonies to his private garden.

 Mr. Christman's grandson, Edward "Bud" Smith (pictured), has cared for the peonies for many decades.
 Mr. Christman continued to develop peonies with Brother Charles Rekamp at Techny's Mission Gardens.
 Brother Charles is well known for developing conifers, such as the Techny Arborvitae, and several varieties of daylillies.